 - This guide works best for low-to-medium-strength prescription glasses.
 For complicated cases*, it might be harder – but not impossible! – to get glasses at this price.

 - It’s understandable to prioritise price if you’re on a tight budget, but if you have more to spare, it’s ok to not look for the best possible deal.
 Prioritise your eye health and invest in a high-quality pair and reputable service – there’s a difference between being frugal and cheap

 - Don’t expect branded frames.
 Who cares for branded frames anyway, look for quality not necessarily brand.

 *Complicated cases: suffer from both short and far-sightedness, have astigmatism, very high power, etc

 Method #1: Buy them from optical shops during promo

 You’ve seen this, so this tip is hardly a surprise.
-Many optical shops around Malaysia offer basic prescription glasses for RMxx (usually RM88 or RM98).
-This is also a great way to get cheap glasses with eye exam – its usually included in the package.
+Many optical shops around Malaysia offer basic prescription glasses for RMxx (usually ending with RM8 for some reason).
+This is also a great way to get a professional eye exam – it’s typically included in the package.

-However, in most cases the prices are for frames + basic lens only.
-The shop attendant will likely try and upsell add-ons, like AirAsia style.
-In my case, I was attracted to the RM58 price tag but ended up paying RM178 in total for:
+Note: If you’re taking these glasses package, more often than not the shop attendant will try and upsell add-ons, AirAsia-style.
+In my case, one time I was attracted to the RM58 price tag but ended up paying RM178 in total for: